tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 ## Exercise 1: stepping through a program

 Let us start by stepping through a simple program.
-Copy and past the code snippet below into a file named ``pdb_exercise_1.py``.
+Copy and paste the code snippet below into a file named ``pdb_exercise_1.py``.

 ```python